 Scripture gives witness to a God who is ever breaking into the human experience in unexpected ways – intruding, interrupting and instigating relationship.

 “Why does God wrestle with Jacob?”
 Terence Fretheim asks in his commentary on Genesis.
 “Such struggles might be viewed as divinely initiated exercises in human becoming, of shaping and sharpening the faithfulness of the humans involved for the deep challenges to be faced.
 God’s engagement in such moments in people’s lives is always a gracious move, informed most basically by faithfulness to promises made, and in the interests of health, peace and well being.”

-When Jacob was brought to his knees in his wrestling match with God, Jacob held on for dear life.
-His determination and perseverance – even in the face of the Overwhelming God – confirmed him to be the one who would continue to bear the Promise given to Abraham.
+When Jacob was brought to his knees in this wrestling match with God, Jacob held on for dear life.
+His determination and perseverance – even in the face of the Overwhelming Instigator – confirmed him to be the one who would continue to bear the Promise given to Abraham.
 In this struggle of becoming more authentically human, God shaped and sharpened Jacob’s faithfulness for the challenges yet to come.

 Some time ago, I read an article about a young woman named Megan Phelps-Roper.
 She’s the granddaughter of Fred Phelps, the founder and leader of Westboro Baptist Church, infamously known as the “God hates fags” church.

 For most of her earliest years, Megan had been immersed in a world of judgment and hate.
 It was – literally – all she had ever known.
 She ate, drank and slept in a Certainty that Westboro was Right (with a capital R) and everyone else was Wrong (with a capital W).
 She believed beyond any doubt that her call in life was to proclaim the sin of the world and to announce its doom.